Syncano/syncano-node/docs/cookbook/web/solutions/real-time-chat.md

 # Real-time chat

-**To get started you need:**
+- Preparation: **10 minutes**
+- Requirements:
+  - Initiated Syncano project
   - Basic understanding of JS, HTML & CSS
-- How socket works in syncano
+  - How Socket works in Syncano

+### Problem to solve

+You want to build simple real-time chat

+### Solution

-## Create instance and socket
+### Create instance and Socket

-  You must add to your project syncano cli and create instance.
+  You must add to your project Syncano cli and create instance.

   ```bash
     npm install @syncano/cli
     npx s init
   ```

-  Now you are ready to create new socket.
+  Now you are ready to create new Socket.

   ```bash
     npx s create chat
   ```

-## Create real-time channel
+### Create real-time channel

-We must declare 2 sockets.
+We must declare 2 Sockets.

 First one for sending messages.
 Second to listen for new messages.